 My friend Zach Dicker, noting the medicinal powers of certain tree barks and shrubs, speculates that the sprinkling provides some re-enforcing additional health benefits to the person undergoing purification.

-Rabbi David Fohrman’s approach builds on the extensive Talmudic discussion of the commonality of behavior required of a:
+Rabbi David Fohrman’s approach builds on the extensive Talmudic discussion of the commonality of ritual required of a…

 The metzorah-- like each of us-- is both a communal being and an individual.
-Rabbi Fohrman’s intriguing insight is that a metzorah really is mourning for himself:
+Rabbi Fohrman’s intriguing idea is that a metzorah really is mourning for himself:

 • He mourns his loss of connection with society and family as he is “radically separated” outside the camp.